chatterjee-d/QuITOv2/examples/Multi-agent AUV path planning/README.md

 ```matlab
 mayer = 0;
 ```
-In order to incorporate mixed constraints, a copy of **src/problemTranscription/solveProblem.m** and **src/problemTranscription/transcriptionSolve.m**  is added in this directory, with the following additional lines in the **transcriptionSolve.m** file ,
+In order to incorporate path constraints that include obstacle avoidance and collision avoidance constraints, a copy of **src/problemTranscription/solveProblem.m** and **src/problemTranscription/transcriptionSolve.m**  is added in this directory, with the following additional lines in the **transcriptionSolve.m** file ,
 ```matlab
 for i = 1 : num_of_steps + 1
     % Ellipsoidal obtsacle avoidance path constraints